cmdesiderio/Events/README.md

 - startDateTime and endDateTime must not be equal and have the correct format
 - frequency accepted value : Once-off, Weekly or Monthly
 - endDateTime must be empty for Once-off frequency
-- event instance must not overlap for weekly and monthly frequency
+- duration value for weekly and monthly events should not cause two event instance to overlap
 - invitees must have unique user ids
 ```